 The Báb´s followers took his remains and hid them in different places for fifty years.
 Finally, they brought the remains to the Holy Land and buried them in the simple stone structure on Mount Carmel.
 In the following years, it was completed as a shrine with a golden dome.

 Mirza Hussein Ali (1817-1892), later known as Bahá’u’lláh (Glory of God) was born into a noble family from Iran.
 His father was a minister in the royal court, but he chose to become one of Báb´s followers.
 Like many others, he was imprisoned and tortured.

 Bahá’u’lláh and his family were banished from Iran in 1853.
-The first exile was Baghdad, and in August 1868, the Sultan of Turkey sent him to Akko (today’s in Israel territory), the town where the Turkish used to send the political prisoners.
+The first exile was in Baghdad, and in August 1868, the Sultan of Turkey sent him to Akko (today’s Israel territory), the town where the Turkish used to send political prisoners.